temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 description: Explanation and implementation of a remote encryption/decryption server.
 ---

-A Codec Server is an optional implementation for your [Temporal Platform](/docs/concepts/what-is-the-temporal-platform).
-With it, deserialized Payloads can have their data displayed on your WebUI.
+A Codec Server is an optional feature used to encrypt and decrypt Payloads for the WebUI.

-## Purpose

 ![](/img/remote-codec-server-problem.svg)

-By default, the Temporal Platform provides Clients to receive information from the tctl, WebUI, and running Workers.
 Each Client has a built-in [Data Converter](/docs/concepts/what-is-a-data-converter).

-Data Converters serialize and deserialize between a language's native data types and raw Payloads received from the Temporal Cluster.
-However, the pre-built tctl and WebUI binaries won't be able to decrypt the Payloads.
+However, the pre-built tctl and WebUI binaries won't be able to decrypt the serialized Payloads.

 ![](/img/remote-codec-server-solution.svg)

-With a Codec Server, the Client's Data Converter can send an HTTP API to request the codec to decrypt a given Payload.
-This decrypted data is passed back to a user-facing interface (whether through the command line or by WebUI) for viewing by the developer.
+With a Codec Server, the platform can decrypt Payloads.
+This decrypted data is passed back to the WebUI.

-Decrypted data can also be passed back through the Codec Server for encryption.
-Then, when passed through the Client's Data Converter, it can be deserialized before being sent back to the Temporal Cluster.

-The Codec Server can only receive HTTP APIs from Clients.
-The WebUI and tctl cannot send or receive anything directly to the Codec Server.

 ## Configuration

-Codec Servers are initiated in a similar manner to a Temporal Worker.

 Before running a Codec Server, make sure that a [Temporal service](https://docs.temporal.io/application-development-guide/#run-a-dev-cluster) is running in your SDK of choice.